M-Robz/roto-web-app/readme.md

 ```
 {
+  pageConfig: {         obj
+    logos: {            obj
+      team1,            str
+      team2
+    },
-  year              str
+    year,               str
+    categoryGroups: {   obj
-  batCats: [        arr
+      group1: [         arr of obj
-    {               obj
+        {
           name          str
           isRatio       boolean (whether the category is a ratio)
           isNegative    boolean (whether the category is scored negatively, i.e., lower is better)
-  pitCats: [
-    (same as batCats)
+        },
+        {}
+      ],
+      group2
+    }
+  },
+  params: {           obj
-  teams             arr of str (teams to query for)
+    selectedTeams,    arr of str (teams to query for)
-  startWeek         int (first week of data to query for)
+    startWeek,        int (first week of data to query for)
     endWeek           int (last week of data to query for)
+  }
 }
 ```